Here is the current list of confirmed IELTS Speaking 2021 topics (January – April) with model answers.

 - What do you usually do when you rest or take a break at work?

 Hmm… Well, because I need to be really careful with my time during breaks, I typically just whip up something light to eat for lunch.
-I can put together a decent egg salad within a few minutes, after eating I just try to stretch my legs as much as possible then crack on with more work.
+I can put together a decent egg salad within a few minutes, after eating I just try to stretch my legs as much as possible then crack on with some more work.

 - How do you feel after taking a rest?